 Recent legislative changes were made to the marriage application process.
 Previously, couples who were Wisconsin residents needed to apply in the county in which they resided, and couples from out of state applied in the county in which the marriage was to take place.
 Columbia County previously benefited from out of state couples due to the number of wedding venues in the county (i.e. Dells Bells, Harvest Moon Pond).
 There was a 5-day waiting period and the marriage application was valid for 30 days.
 Effective on July 1, 2022, 2021 Wisconsin Act 84 became effective.
 This Act has made some changes to the marriage application process.
 Besides changing the waiting period to 3 days and the marriage application being valid for 60 days, couples can now apply in any county in Wisconsin, regardless of where they live or where the marriage ceremony takes place.
 This appears to have had a financial impact on the marriage revenue for Columbia County.
-For example, couples from Illinois, planning to get married at Dells Bells in Columbia County, could apply across the state line in Rock County instead of driving to Columbia County.
+For example, couples from Illinois, planning to get married at Dells Bells in Columbia County.
 Also, couples could apply at a county with lower marriage application fees, or that provides a remote application process (as Dane County currently does).